North Atlantic weather war: Land stations

 The Germans made attempts to set up land-based weather stations in contested locations such as Spitsbergen and even on Allied-held shores, such as the automated Weather Station Kurt in Labrador.
 The Germans were obliged, by their continental location, to rely largely on long-range aircraft and weather ships—which were vulnerable to attack—and on clandestine stations in exposed locations.
 The Allies had a distinct advantage in the contest, controlling all of the major islands (Newfoundland, Greenland, Iceland, Great Britain) of the North Atlantic.
-As weather patterns at that latitude generally travel west to east, the Allies could follow the progress of a front as it traveled across the Atlantic.
+As weather patterns at that latitude generally travel west to east, the Allies could follow the progress of a front as it travelled across the Atlantic.
 The Germans, with their small number of (impermanent) observation stations, had to rely on a certain amount of luck to detect a weather front before it reached Europe.

 In August 1941, in the preparation for Operation Gauntlet (the occupation of Spitsbergen), the Royal Navy destroyed the weather station on Bear Island and later, one on Spitsbergen (after it had transmitted false information to discourage air observation).
-Spitsbergen was an important location: it enabled the Germans to monitor weather conditions on the Allied convoy route to northern Russia.
-The Germans made several attempts to establish and maintain weather stations in the Svalbard archipelago including Spitsbergen and Hopen (Hope Island: stations Svartisen and Helhus) and these were never suppressed.
+Spitsbergen was an important location: it enabled the Germans to monitor the weather on the Allied convoy route to northern Russia.
+The Germans made several attempts to establish weather stations in the Svalbard archipelago including Spitsbergen and Hopen (Hope Island: stations Svartisen and Helhus) and these were never suppressed.
 Other locations used included those on Jan Mayen Island, Bear Island (Taaget, 1944–1945) and eastern Greenland with teams and automated stations.
 The Kriegsmarine operated the manned Schatzgräber station on Alexandra Land in the Soviet Franz Josef Land archipelago from November 1943 to July 1944.

 Air meteorological patrols

-The RAF operated 518 Squadron from RAF Tiree in the Scottish Hebrides, 519 Squadron from RAF Wick and RAF Skitten in Caithness, Scotland and 517 Squadron from RAF Brawdy, in south-west Wales, to fly meteorological sorties into the Atlantic.
-Flying standard patrol patterns, Handley Page Halifaxes, Lockheed Hudsons and Boeing B-17 Flying Fortresses and other aircraft made meteorological readings at various heights from 50 ft to their ceiling of 18000 ft, at prescribed points along the patrols.
+The RAF operated 518 Squadron from RAF Tiree in the Hebrides, 519 Squadron from RAF Wick and RAF Skitten in Caithness, Scotland and 517 Squadron from RAF Brawdy, in south-west Wales, to fly meteorological sorties into the Atlantic.
+Flying standard patrol patterns, Halifaxes, Hudsons and B-17s and other aircraft made meteorological readings at various heights from 50 ft to their ceiling of 18000 ft, at prescribed points along the patrols.
 The patrols were long (up to 11 1/2 hours); in often poor weather and sometimes dangerous, at least ten aircraft from 518 Squadron were lost with all hands during 1944.
 Meteorological reports from air patrols influenced the timing of D-Day.
-The critical patrol experienced severe weather conditions and its crew's reports were so extreme that they were not to be believed at first.
+The critical patrol experienced severe weather and its crew's reports were so extreme that they were not believed at first.
 A similar patrol from Brawdy reported similarly bad conditions but was lost with its crew.